TakumiOtagaki/PseudoknotVisualizer/README.md

 ### RNAView output not produced or empty
 - Ensure the input selection is a valid RNA chain in PyMOL and exported as PDB when using RNAView.
 - If residue numbering does not start at 1, prefer `annotator=DSSR` or keep `auto_renumber=True` for RNAView.
+  - You can avoid this error by using DSSR.

 # How to use